plasma-mobile/docs/Flashing_SingleROM.md

 * Select cm-11-20140805-SNAPSHOT-M9-hammerhead.zip from /sdcard
 * Tap "Add More Zips"
 * Select maui-lge-hammerhead-0.6.0.zip from /sdcard
-* Swipe to confirm flash
+* Swipe to confirm flash (this can take a while, watch the messages for errors)
 * Tap "Reboot system"

 ## Connect to the device via SSH